 "Yes, I know," Remus confided, "I was there when they appeared in the alley."

-Kingsley was unmistakeably surprised.
+Kingsley was unmistakably surprised.

-"Did you engage any of them?"
+"Did you catch sight of any of them?"

 Remus shook his head.
 "Not for lack of trying.
 I was a little preoccupied," he added significantly.
 Kingsley gave him a onceover, waiting for him to continue.